 General.
 The Fund's 80% Policy will not be changed unless shareholders are given at least 60 days' advance written notice of the change.
 Unless otherwise stated, the Fund's investment objective and certain other policies may be changed without shareholder approval.
-Any proposed material change in the investment objective will be submitted to shareholders for their approval.
+Shareholders will receive 60 days' advance written notice of any material change in the investment objective.
 The Fund might not use all of the strategies and techniques or invest in all of the types of securities described in this Prospectus or the SAI.
 While at times the Fund may use alternative investment strategies in an effort to limit its losses, it may choose not to do so.

 The Fund's annual operating expenses are expressed as a percentage of the Fund's average daily net assets and may change as Fund assets increase and decrease over time.
-Purchase and redemption activities by insurance companies, plan sponsors and other eligible investors may impact the management of the Fund and its ability to achieve its investment objective.
+Purchase and redemption activities by Fund shareholders may impact the management of the Fund and its ability to achieve its investment objective.
 In addition, the redemption by one or more large shareholders or groups of shareholders of their holdings in the Fund could have an adverse impact on the remaining shareholders in the Fund.
 Mutual funds, investment advisers, other market participants and many securities markets are subject to rules and regulations and the jurisdiction of one or more regulators.
 Changes to applicable rules and regulations or to widely accepted market conventions or standards could have an adverse effect on securities markets and market participants, as well as on the Fund's ability to execute its investment strategy.
 With the increased use of technologies by Fund service providers, such as the Internet, to conduct business, the Fund is susceptible to operational, information security and related risks.
 See "Additional Information about Investment Strategies and Risks" in the Fund's SAI.